turbolent/w2c2/README.md

 - Support for older operating systems and architectures (e.g. Mac OS X on PowerPC, Haiku, etc.)
 - Support for big-endian systems (e.g. PowerPC)
 - Streaming/single-pass compilation, low memory usage
-- Parallel compilation into multiple files
+- Separate compilation into multiple files
+- Parallel compilation
 - Support for multiple modules and instances
 - WASI implementation which is able to run clang and Python